 To create the national cut-offs in 2009, all the children's domain scores were ranked from lowest to highest.
 Scores ranked in the lowest 10 per cent were classified as developmentally vulnerable.
 Scores ranked between 10 per cent and 25 per cent were classified as developmentally at risk.
 Scores ranked in the highest 75 per cent were classified as developmentally on track.

 These national cut-offs have been applied to all data collections, to provide a reference point to track children's developmental outcomes across Australia over time through the AEDC programme.

-Information about the previous three data collections is available in the AEDC Data Guidelines and the AEDC Data Dictionary is available in the Research section of this website.
+Information about the previous three data collections is available in the AEDC Data Guidelines and the AEDC Data Dictionary.